dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 ## Command Line Output   {#Command}

-Output from <span class="AppCommand">splice&gt;</span> commands is displayed in your terminal window.
+Output from CLI commands is
+displayed in the terminal window.
 The [`maximumdisplaywidth`](cmdlineref_maximumdisplaywidth.html) setting affects how the output is displayed; specifically, it determines if the content of each column is truncated to fit within the width that you